Directors Report & Management Discussion and Analysis

 h) Development and use of Cement Grinding aid and accelerators for PPC & PSC forimproved performance in Concrete and reduced clinker factor in Blended Cements

 i) Evolving optimum fuel Mix and Maximization of ashless fuels like Petcoke.

 j) Development of Cements tailored for specific market clusters and applicationsegments

-k) Development of cement based Niche products
+l) Development of cement based niche products

 a) Effective use of marginal quality raw materials and fuels with improved clinkerquality